-The Council will normally observe the rules governing political balance contained in Section 15 of the Local Government and Housing Act 1989 when allocating seats to each Overview and Scrutiny Committee but it may resolve to vary this provision by unanimous vote at the Annual Meeting.
-Up to 2 deputies can be appointed per group.
+Each Committee will consist of a maximum of 9 members of the Council.
+The Council will normally observe the rules governing political balance contained in Section 15 of the Local Government and Housing Act 1989 when allocating seats to each committee but it may resolve to vary this provision by unanimous vote at the Annual Meeting.

-The Overview and Scrutiny Committees may appoint Sub-Committees and/or panels which shall be given a brief to consider a specified subject area and report back to Committee on a regular basis as determined by the Committee.
+The Committees may appoint sub-committees.
+Scrutiny Committees may appoint task and finish groups which shall be given a brief to consider a specified subject area and report back to Committee on a regular basis as determined by the Committee.

-4.3.3 Who may sit on Scrutiny Committees?
+3. Who may sit on Scrutiny committees?

-All Councillors except Members of the Cabinet may be members of an Overview and Scrutiny Committee.
-However, no Member may be involved in scrutinising a decision in which they have been directly involved.
+All Councillors except Members of the Cabinet may be members of a scrutiny committee.
+However, no Member may be involved in scrutinising a decision in which he or she has been directly involved.
+In addition no Member may sit on more than one committee.